-The global pandemic associated with the novel coronavirus COVID-19 continued to impact the Company's results of operations during the quarter.
-Decreased economic activity restricted top-line growth, and while our investment portfolio performance improved, the volatile financial markets continued to have a negative impact on overall returns.
-These top-line growth impacts were partially offset by reduced loss frequency in our private passenger and non-standard auto segments, due to decreased overall miles driven during the quarter.
+The global pandemic associated with the novel coronavirus COVID-19 continued to impact the Company's results of operations during the quarter, although to a much lesser degree than in previous quarters.
+Continued decreased economic activity has limited revenue growth in our personal lines of business.
+This has been partially offset by reduced loss frequency in our private passenger and non-standard auto segments, though to a lesser degree during the third quarter compared to earlier quarters.
+Revenue growth from the commercial insurance segment has been exceptional due to Westminster's higher A.M.
+Best rating and its niche market position.